Dinnington: Postcode NE13 7LQ

 Dinnington up to 1900

-According to Tyne & Wear’s archaeology officer, Jennifer Morrison, the medieval village of Dinnington was established by 1250.
+According to Tyne & Wear’s Site Lines, the medieval village of Dinnington was established by 1250.
 There were six taxpayers there in 1296 and records from 1303 show that 11 men held a house with 1.5 acres arable.
 In the mid 1400s the manor was sold to the Heselrigg family, and sold again to Matthew Bell in 1763.
 The Bell family of Woolsington built St Matthew’s Church (1886), replacing an earlier church, and the nineteenth-century parish school.

 “In the 18th century the village consisted of two rows of dwellings, set far apart, on either side of a green, with the east end of the green by this time largely closed off and partly covered by buildings.”
 History of Dinnington, Site Lines, Tyne & Wear